U.S. soldiers killed in Afghanistan, Taliban grab district

 It was the second incident this year involving Afghan troops, or people wearing Afghan uniforms, shooting at foreign soldiers.
 No group has claimed the attack.

-Pentagon spokesman Captain Jeff Davis said the attacker opened fire on the vehicle in which the Americans were travelling.
+Pentagon spokesman Captain Jeff Davis said the attacker opened fire on the vehicle in which the Americans were traveling.
 He gave no more details.

 An Afghan regional official said the incident involved Afghan special forces firing on allies at the former Camp Bastion, which was handed over to Afghan forces last year.